d1618033/python-redfish-utility/docs/slate/source/includes/_smartarraycommands.md

 Sanitization will occur on the next system reboot.
 </pre>

-> To sanitize multiple physical drives pass the indexes as a comma separated list along with the `--controller` option to dpecify which controller to perform the operation on.
+> To sanitize multiple physical drives pass the location as a comma separated list along with the `--controller` option to dpecify which controller to perform the operation on.

 <pre>
-ilorest > drivesanitize --controller=1 <font color="#01a982">2,3,4</font>
+ilorest > drivesanitize --controller=<font color="#01a982">1E:1:2</font>
 Setting physical drive 1I:3:3 for sanitization
 Setting physical drive 1I:3:2 for sanitization
 Setting physical drive 1I:3:1 for sanitization